 Frameless bifacial solar panel construction also reduces the chance of PID (Potential induced degradation) losses.
 The aluminum frames of conventional panels are conductive and can cause unwanted ion and electron exchange to rob the array of efficiency.

-Because bifacial solar panels have a wider range of efficient tilt angles, they can typically be installed in tighter spaces.
+Bifacial solar panels can be installed in tighter spaces because they have a wider range of efficient tilt angles.
 This plus can add a lot of possibilities when planning an installation.
 Obviously, their increased solar energy output also means you can reach your solar energy output target with fewer panels and a smaller array footprint.

 Under typical conditions, bifacial solar panels with dual tempered glass covers are more durable than monofacials.
 Bifacial solar panels also generate less heat.
 Running cooler not only adds to their already increased output but also increases their lifespan.